openstack-archive/trove-integration/README.md

 ***

 ### VMware Fusion 5 speed improvement
-We found out that if you are running ubuntu with KVM or Qemu it can be extremely slow.
-We found some ways of making this better with in VMware settings.
-On a clean install of ubuntu 12.04 enable these options in VMware. (likey the same in other virutalizing platforms)
+Running Ubuntu with KVM or Qemu can be extremely slow without certain optimizations.
+The following are some VMware settings that can improve performance and may also apply to other virtualization platforms.

 1. Shutdown the Ubuntu VM.

-2. Go to the VM Settings -> Processors & Memory -> Advanced Options
+2. Go to VM Settings -> Processors & Memory -> Advanced Options.
-   Check the "Enable hypervisor applications in this virtual machine" There is one other option that may improve your performance overall as well.
+   Check the "Enable hypervisor applications in this virtual machine"

-3. Go to the VM Settings -> Advanced
+3. Go to VM Settings -> Advanced.
    Set the "Troubleshooting" option to "None"

-4. I would suggest after setting these create a snapshot so that in cases where things break down you can revert to a clean snapshot.
+4. After setting these create a snapshot so that in cases where things break down you can revert to a clean snapshot.

 5. Boot up the VM and run the `./redstack install`